Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 In this we don't use a linked list, but instead if the prehash function maps to a slot which is already filled then we use the next slot.
 When we go to find an element then we look at the element that the prehash function points to.
 If the hashes don't match we look at the next slot, and keep going until we find either null or the element.
 When deleting an element we need to set a flag on that position to say "there was an element here" so that when we're searching we skip over this position and don't incorrectly think it's an empty slot so we can stop scanning.

+Here we use an array list, so the element is removed and isn't left with an empty space.
  ```java
 import java.util.ArrayList;
 import java.util.List;